databrew/bohemia-kenya-data-pipeline/data-anonymization/README.md

 ### Why use SHA-256 (or known as SHA-2):

 There are 3 common cryptographic techniques such as MD5, SHA-1, SHA-2.
 SHA-2 is known to be the most secure, despite computationally 20-30% longer to calculate compared the other two.
 It is irreversible, so the only way to get PII Ids are through doing `hash join` with the non-anonymized / original table.

+You can learn more about hashing in this [website](https://www.simplilearn.com/tutorials/cyber-security-tutorial/sha-256-algorithm)

 ### How to do Hash-Joins to decrypt PII IDs
 ``` r